Table of content

 If you enter a competition, We may process information about your score on our website and/or App ("publication data").
-We will only mention your team name, company and any department name, surname and relevant employer.
+We will only mention your team name, company and department (optional).
 The ranking can be consulted on the website.
 The publication data may be processed to enable this publication and to manage our website and App.
 The legal basis for this processing is consent or our legitimate interests, namely the proper management of our website and our association.

 3.1.5.
 Business member data

 3.1.6.
 Communication data (as well as direct marketing data)